 K. The Nominating Committee shall be appointed in September by the President in consultation with the Board and it shall offer the slate of officers and other Board candidates with sufficient advance notice to permit participation by members.
 Candidates may be proposed by members.
 The Nominating Committee shall include any candidate proposed by ten or more members.

 L. Insofar as practical, Directors and Officers are to be chosen from different continents.
 There should be at least one Director each from North America, Europe, South America, Africa, Asia and Oceania.

 M. The Secretary shall conduct the elections utilizing electronic means and allowing sufficient advance notice to permit participation by members.
 Elections will occur in November of each year with newly elected officers and Directors assuming office on January 1.

-N. The three Directors shall be elected on a staggered basis in an election conducted electronically and coordinated to the extent possible with Officer elections.
+N. The seven Directors shall be elected on a staggered basis in an election conducted electronically and coordinated to the extent possible with Officer elections.
 Each Director shall serve three years.
 The Board may appoint interim Officers and Directors.